andrewhosgood/jquery.a11y/README.md

 ####.a11y-ignore-focus
 Put this class on a tag so that a11y will ignore it if it is the first item in focus when using a11y_focus.

+######SPECIAL CLASSES
+####.prevent-default
+Put this class on any tag which should have no click behaviour.
+This class is applied to all accessible text blocks created by a11y_text and a11y_aria_label.
+This will prevent the default behaviour on click.

+####.accessible-text-block
+Put this class on any tag which may (in the future) require differing contrasts.
+This class is currently applied to all accessible text blocks created by a11y_text.

 ######INTERNALLY APPLIED
 ####.aria-hidden